 When their child turns 18, they can go to court and get their money out of the trust account for the court.
 The advantage of this avenue is that it is very safe.
 The disadvantage is that the interest rate is minimal.
 For smaller settlements, the compensation to the child is often placed into the court’s registry.

-Alternatively, for larger settlements, an annuity or an insurance policy is purchased for the benefit of the child to pay money to the child at designated periods after the child turns 18.
+Alternatively, for larger settlements, an annuity or structured settlement is an insurance policy purchased for the benefit of the child to pay money to the child at designated periods after the child turns 18.

 In some child injury cases we have handled, the child will receive lifetime payments from the insurance policies.